Major Grom: Plague Doctor: Script development

 During adaptation, the plot of the original comic underwent significant changes.
 For example, in the film, the character of Yulia Pchyolkina is not only the protagonist's love interest and damsel in distress, but also a full-fledged participant in the story line.
 Oleg Trofim commented: "It is not relevant anymore to show the heroine as a girl who does not want to decide anything, but wants a dress".
 In the film, the personality of Igor Grom also changed: in the comics, he is very noble and strictly follows a moral code, whereas in the film, he is more antiheroic and less scrupulous.
 The writers deliberately didn't show Grom's origin story, opting to only offer hints throughout the film.
-Roman Kotkov explained this by saying that superhero origin stories have became boring to audiences.
+Roman Kotkov explained this by saying that superhero origin stories have become boring to audiences.

 The character of Razumovsky also underwent some changes, especially his motivation: in the film, the Plague Doctor sincerely, albeit using radical methods, wants to make the world a better place, whereas in the comics, he only uses justice as an excuse, while committing murders for his personal gain.

 The film contains a number of references to other Bubble comics, which are considered to be a setup for a potential Bubble cinematic universe.
 There is mention of a "hitman with rat" in the film—the nickname of Demonslayer, one of the key characters in the Bubble comic universe and the protagonist of the comic series of the same name.
 Holt International, a corporation that designed the Plague Doctor's suit, appears in the Red Fury comic series as a main antagonist.